vvbv/open_nsfw/README.md

 #### Running the model
 To run this model, please install [Caffe](https://github.com/BVLC/caffe) and its python extension and make sure pycaffe is available in your PYTHONPATH.

-We can use the [classify.py](https://github.com/BVLC/caffe/blob/master/python/classify.py) script to run the NSFW model.
+We can use the classify.py script to run the NSFW model.
 For convenience, we have provided the script in this repo as well, and it prints the NSFW score.

  ```
- python ./classify_nsfw.py \
- --model_def nsfw_model/deploy.prototxt \
- --pretrained_model nsfw_model/resnet_50_1by2_nsfw.caffemodel \
+python classify_nsfw.py --model_def nsfw_model/deploy.prototxt --pretrained_model nsfw_model/resnet_50_1by2_nsfw.caffemodel test_image.jpg
- INPUT_IMAGE_PATH
  ```

 #### ***Disclaimer***